Travel Tips for Iceland

 New Year’s Eve and New Year in Iceland

-For more on how to celebrate the New Year in Iceland, check out our guide to Iceland New Year traditions and festivities
+For more on information, check out our guide to Iceland New Year traditions and festivities

 There are many fireworks on New Year Eve in Reykjavik, Iceland